 Once you’ve set up your Smart Shopping campaign, there are things you can do to maximize its performance.
 Learn more about optimizing a Smart Shopping campaign

 - Set up conversion tracking with transaction-specific values so you can track when your ads lead to sales on your website.
 To measure performance and get the best optimization, you will need an active, verified conversion tracking tag marked as “Include in Conversions”.
 Learn more about setting up conversion tracking for your website

-- Add a global site tag to your website and have a remarketing list of at least 100 active users and a new user in the last 2 days associated with your account.
+- Add the Google tag to your website and have a remarketing list of at least 100 active users and a new user in the last 2 days associated with your account.
 This will allow your ads to be used for dynamic remarketing, which lets you personalize ads for people who have visited your website before.
-If you use Google Analytics, you can link to your Google Analytics account and set up tags there instead of using the global site tag.
+If you use Google Analytics, you can link to your Google Analytics account and set up tags there instead of using the Google tag.
 You aren’t required to tag any non-commercial pages of your site.